jonshiach/graphics-labs/pages/04_vectors_and_matrices.md

 ## Vectors

 A vector in is an object with magnitude (length) and direction.
-A vector is denoted by an underlined lower case letter, e.g., $\underline{a}$ (or as a boldface character, e.g., $\mathbf{a}$) and represented mathematically by the 3-tuple
+A vector is denoted by an underlined lower case letter, e.g., $\underline{a}$ (alternate notation includes representing vectors using a boldface character, e.g., $\mathbf{a}$, or an over arrow e.g., $\vec{a}$) and represented mathematically by the 3-tuple

 $$ \underline{a} = (a_x, a_y, a_z), $$